 The 5 Ways to Protect Your Cat From Coyotes

-Now that we have learned about coyotes’ hunting habits as they pertain to cats, let’s look at the five most effective ways to protect your cats from this deadly dog.
+Now that we have learned about coyotes’ hunting habits as they pertain to cats, let’s look at the five most effective ways to protect your cats from this potential predator.

 1. Bring Your Cat Indoors at Night

-The easiest way to protect your cat from coyotes is to simply bring it indoors during the nighttime.
+The easiest way to protect your cat from coyotes is to bring them indoors at least during the nighttime, or to keep them exclusively indoors.
+This way you’re also protecting them against traffic, exposure to stray or feral cats, and infectious diseases.
 Many people mistakenly believe that forcing your cat to be inside is abusive.
-So long as you don’t live in a shoebox or in unhealthy conditions, having your cat indoors is perfectly ethical and safe.
+So long as you provide your cat with an enriched and stimulating environment, plenty of physical exercise, toys, perches, scratch posts, and even the possibility of secure outdoor time through having a catio or taking them out for walks on a harness and leash, having your cat indoors is perfectly ethical and safe.

-Whenever your cat is indoors, the coyotes cannot reach it.
-This makes inside your home the safest place for any pet during coyote season, dogs and cats included.
-It’s best to bring your cat inside as soon as the sun starts to go down.
+Whenever your cat is indoors, the coyotes cannot reach them.
+This makes inside your home the safest place for any pet, whether it be night or day.
+However, if you want to keep allowing your cat to go out during the daytime, it’s best to bring your cat inside before the sun starts to go down.

-Common coyote food sources include your garbage can, bird feeders, certain trees, and pests on your property.
+Common coyote food sources include your garbage can, bird feeders, pet food, and pests on your property.
 As for your garbage can, try to select a bin that is animal-proof.
 Make sure not to leave any trash or remnants of the garbage on the ground for coyotes to smell.
 You can even place the bin inside a structure, like your garage or shed.

 If coyotes come to your property quite a bit, even if you are diligent with your garbage, they may be attracted to other food sources.
 Bird feeders, for example, are a common food source that attracts coyotes.
 Remove bird feeders and fruit trees from your property if coyotes are a serious issue in your area.

-As we’ve already mentioned, coyotes hunt small mammals.
-If you have a lot of small mammals on your property, coyotes are likely to come looking.
-Hire an exterminator or contact a wildlife rescue to either kill or relocate the animals based on the animal type and your preferences.
+As we’ve already mentioned, coyotes hunt small mammals and look for food that is easily accessible.
+If you have food leftovers, even fruit in your yard, or a lot of small mammals on your property, coyotes are likely to come looking.
+If you have a problem with rodents or pests, hire an exterminator or contact a wildlife rescue to either kill or relocate the animals based on the animal type and your preferences.

 3. Add a Fence to Your Property